aglorenz/Download-Repository-Utility/README.md

   ```
   Ex:  https://github.com/JoeSchmo/JavaScript-Projects/...
   ```
+* For the fastest workflow, press the **enter** key after pasting the URL to begin the download process.
+* After the repository is downloaded and unzipped, the folder name is prefixed with the GitHub user's name to differentiate it from other repositories with the same name.
+* Once the repository is unzipped, the folder is auto-opened in Windows File Explorer

 ### "Main/Master" radio button:
 * If the repo contains either a Main or Master branch (but not both) select **Main/Master**.
 * If the repo contains both branches and content from Master is needed, select **Main/Master**.